tdwg/website/conferences/2024/biss-abstract-submission/index.md

 {:id="why-track-changes"}
 ### Why does it think I still have track changes?

 Lots of times it’s something small (e.g., a comma).
 Use the Next and Previous button in the Track Changes dialog to pinpoint what you may have missed.
 Sometimes though it’s a quirk of ARPHA (e.g., you added a reference while Track Changes was on and some of the text is green).
 Put your cursor in the middle of the text and then click Accept in the track changes menu.
+See [Tips & Tricks](https://arpha.pensoft.net/tips/Track-Changes) for more help.

 {:id="no-access"}
 ### I see feedback and corrections to make in my abstract, but I don’t have access.
 Did I do something wrong?